sieve-mind/mm-practice-driver-fixer/README.md

 The Motorsport Manager (MM) game has a bug which prevents some drivers being selected for practice sessions.
 The bug can be fixed by modifying up to three incorrect values in the MM save file.
 [Credit to the original poster of this fix](https://steamcommunity.com/app/415200/discussions/2/1482109512320472245/?ctp=2#c3561682880008852087 "https://steamcommunity.com").
 This program allows anoyone to open the save file, fix the incorrect values, then save a fixed copy of the file with minimal effort.

+## If you have any problems

+- Please raise an issue
+- You can restore the save folder `%appdata%\..\LocalLow\Playsport Games\Motorsport Manager\Cloud\Saves` to its original state by deleteing any of the new files
+- Old save files will not have been modified unless you chose to overwrite them

 ## Instructions

+1. Back up the save folder `%appdata%\..\LocalLow\Playsport Games\Motorsport Manager\Cloud\Saves` just in case
-1. Download the latest release **[from here](https://github.com/sieve-mind/mm-practice-driver-fixer/releases/latest "from here")**, unzip it, and run MMPracticeDriverFixer.exe
+2. Download the latest release **[from here](https://github.com/sieve-mind/mm-practice-driver-fixer/releases/latest "from here")**, unzip it, and run MMPracticeDriverFixer.exe
    - Or download the source code and build the executable
-2. If Motorsport Manager is running save your game and exit
+3. If Motorsport Manager is running save your game and exit
-3. Click the **Open Motorsport Manager Save File...** button and pick a save file
+4. Click the **Open Motorsport Manager Save File...** button and pick a save file
-4. Select which driver should be in car 1 (purple), which driver should be in car 2 (orange),  and which driver should be in reserve.
+5. Select which driver should be in car 1 (purple), which driver should be in car 2 (orange),  and which driver should be in reserve.
 Make sure none of the drivers overlap

 #### Example before